 Keep it festive with a visit to the nearby Bast Bell Museum, with its quirky collection of more than 5,000 bells.
-Top off the day with a scenic drive to the Holy Hill National Shrine of Mary.
-The kaleidoscope of autumn colors takes your breath away.
+Top off the day with a scenic drive to the Holy Hill National Shrine of Mary, where the kaleidoscope of autumn colors will take your breath away.

 Explore the 25 unique shops and restaurants that make up the Cedar Creek Settlement, with a stop and sip at the award-winning Cedar Creek Winery.
 Delve straight into the history of the textile mill town at the Wisconsin Museum of Quilts & Fiber Arts and bring home something unique (and soft!) from a local artist.
-Finally, step back in time by visiting the Cedarburg Bridge in Covered Bridge Park, the sole survivor from Wisconsin’s original 40 covered bridges, for a perfect fall photo-op.
+Finally, step back in time with a visit to the Cedarburg Bridge in Covered Bridge Park, the sole survivor of Wisconsin’s original 40 covered bridges, for a perfect fall photo-op.

 Everything’s better by the lake, including Oktoberfest!
 This family-friendly event features pony rides, bouncy houses, German music, brats, potato pancakes and cider doughnuts.